shajra/haskell-tags-nix/README.md

 If you're new to Nix, see [the provided documentation on Nix](doc/nix.md) for more on what Nix is, why we're motivated to use it, and how to get set up with it for this project.
 For example, it explains the `nix run` commands we'll use in this document.

 It's beyond the scope of this project to explain how to set up a Haskell project with Nix.
 The best resources are the [Nixpkgs](https://nixos.org/nixpkgs/manual) and [Haskell.nix](https://input-output-hk.github.io/haskell.nix/reference/modules/) manuals.
 However, the [tests of this project](./test) provide an small [example Haskell project](./test/example) and [a Nix expression that builds it](./test/default.nix) both with Nixpkgs as well as with Haskell.nix.
+This example project has a small dependency on the `void` package.

-You can build and run the Nixpkgs-style build of this project with the following command:
+You can build and run the Nixpkgs-style build of this example project with the following command:

 ```shell
 nix run --file test build.nixpkgs --command nix-haskell-tags-example